Updated in July 2026.

-Even before the shop in Mile End, Catherine and I were already regular visitors.
+Long before setting up our workshop in Mile End, Catherine and I were already regular visitors.
 We’d bike up from Verdun on weekends and spend the day exploring the bustling streets and stores.
-The neighborhood has changed a lot over the past ten years, but that same vibrant feeling is still there.
+The neighborhood has changed a lot since the shop opened in autumn 2011, but it still retains that authentic charm that makes it well worth a visit.

-You can also stop by our shop for a paper version of the list, so you can take it along on your long walks.
-And we’re in the process of creating one for Old Montreal too!
+You can also stop by our shop for a paper version of this list, so you can take it along on your long walks.

 Brunch